-The participation in the Cayman Subsidiary is stated at acquisition cost or at the lower net realisable value, using the net asset value of the Cayman Subsidiary.
-Should the net asset value of the Cayman Subsidiary be higher in the current year as compared to the previous year(s) level, no upwards valuation adjustments will be made b) Functional and presentation currency
+Up to 12 May 2021 the participation in the Cayman Subsidiary is stated at acquisition cost or at the lower net realisable value, using the net asset value of the Cayman Subsidiary.
+Should the net asset value of the Cayman Subsidiary have been higher in the current year as compared to the previous year(s) level, no upwards valuation adjustments would have been made.
+Since 12 May 2021, the participation have been valued on a liquidation basis at liquidation value or realisable value.

+b) Functional and presentation currency

 The books of the Company are kept in US Dollar (functional currency).
 Up until 31 December 2017 the Company's financial statements were presented in Swiss Francs (presentation currency).
-Effective as of 1 January 2018 the board of directors of the Company resolved to use the US Dollar as its presentation currency for statutory reporting.
+Effective as of 1 January 2018 the liquidators of the Company resolved to use the US Dollar as its presentation currency for statutory reporting.
 This change of the presentation currency improves the transparency of the statutory reporting and the comparability to the consolidated financial statements of the Group which are also presented in US Dollars.